 These schools might not offer a typical education, but what they lack in algebra classes they make up for with a wholly unique classrooms unlike any you've ever seen before.
 No, you probably won't learn the basics of surviving the real world, but who needs education when you can learn from the best high school anime out there?

-At Death Weapon Meister Academy, Scythes pair up with Shinigami to help them collect the 99 evil souls and one witch soul needed to achieve their Death Scythe potential.
+At the academy, Scythes pair up with Shinigami to help them collect the 99 evil souls and one witch soul needed to achieve their Death Scythe potential.

 One of the teachers at Kunugigaoka Middle School of Assassination Classroom, Koro-sensei, is literally consists a tentacle and a smiley-face head.
 Koro-sensei, which translates to "unlikeable teacher," claims to have blown up the moon and will soon follow that up with the Earth itself, unless a specific group of middle school students (who he will spend the year teaching) can assassinate him first.